vwkd/science-physics/src/thermodynamics/entropy.md

 - microstates fluctuates randomly over time
 - all microstates equally likely
 - more ways to be high entropy than low entropy
-- higher probability to evolve into high entropy state than low entropy
+- higher probability to evolve into high entropy macrostate than low entropy
-- entropy increases over time in a closed system
-- beware: can decrease entropy locally by decreasing it elsewhere ❗️
-- second law of thermodynamics
 - all macrostates aren't equally likely
+- entropy increases over time in a closed system, second law of thermodynamics
+- beware: can decrease entropy locally by increasing it more elsewhere, e.g. cold fridge ❗️

+## Directionality of Time

-- unclear why universe started in low entropy
+- universe started in low entropy at Big Bang, initial condition
-- maybe because infinite time fluctuates from highest possible entropy to any lower entropy, any configuration happens
+- unclear why, maybe because fluctuation to lower entropy from higher entropy due to infinite time, any configuration eventually happens

-- gives rise to directionality of time
+- evolution of entropy gives rise to directionality of time in macroscopic world
-- because initial condition of Big Bang that started with low entropy
-- directionality of time not built into universe, emergent property of influential event big bang in vicinity
+- directionality of time emergent property of influential Big Bang event in timely vicinity, no directionality of time anymore when reaches highest entropy state

-- question: why was Big Bang very low entropy?
+## Complexity

-- locally low entropy, complexity, e.g. earth
+- e.g. life on earth
-- how can complexity arise?
+- how can arise?
-- complexity naturally arises on transition from simple low to simple high entropy, e.g. mixing coffee and cream
+- due to increasing entropy, transition from simple low entropy to simple high entropy state, e.g. mixing coffee and cream, before simple, after simple, in between complex swirling
+- transition is many locally low entropy and high entropy states, creates differences, variability, multitude
-- complexity is temporary phenomenon of evolution, peaks in middle between low and high entropy
+- temporary phenomenon of evolution, peaks in middle between low and high entropy
 - existence of life because of rising entropy

+## Energy

+- energy is not used, always stays constant
+- energy is just converted from a useful low entropy form to a useless high entropy form
-- sun gives energy in low entropy form, earth converts it to energy in high entropy form
+- e.g. sun radiates energy in low entropy form, earth converts it to high entropy form, radiates it away again
+- the use comes from the difference in entropy, not energy itself
+- energy is like a medium, always present, e.g. water
+- entropy is what does the useful "work", e.g. water wave